NullDev/JavaScript-Styleguide/README.md

 **[⬆ back to top](#table-of-contents)**

 ## Naming Conventions

+  <a name="naming--language"></a><a name="23.0"></a>
+  - [23.0](#naming--language) Stick to the english language.
+Always write variable names, function names, comments and co in english.

+    > Why?
+Some reasons:
+    > - Consistency.
+    > - English is a global language.
+What if you're part of a german developer team, write code in german and then want to hire someone from another country?
+    > - JavaScript's keywords are english.
+    > - Some languages use symbols from different charsets (ö, ä, ü, ß, Ѱ, Ω, etc. pp.).
+Some of them are illegal as variable/function names and others could break your encoding.

   <a name="naming--descriptive"></a><a name="23.1"></a>
   - [23.1](#naming--descriptive) Avoid single letter names.
 Be descriptive with your naming. eslint: [`id-length`](https://eslint.org/docs/rules/id-length)